Comcast/plax/subst/README.md

 1. `text`: Assuming the object is string, just use that string as is (no delimiting quotes).
-1. `text$`: Assuming the object is an array of strings, join that array with a comma and then use that result literially (without any delimiting quotes).
+1. `text$`: Assuming the object is an array of strings, join that array with a comma and then use that result literally (without any delimiting quotes).
 1. `trim`: Same as `text` but all leading and trailing whitespace is trimmed.
 1. `json`: Serialize as JSON.